catderohan/MechaCar_Statistical_Analysis/README.md

 ## Purpose

 ## Linear Regression to Predict MPG
 For the first statistical analysis we performed a linear regression model to predict the mpg of MechaCar prototypes using multiple variables.
 This statistical analysis is a multi linear regression model.
-The p value was 5.35e-11 which is less than our 0.05 goal.
+The p value was 5.35e-11 which is less than our 0.05 goal and can say that the slope is not 0, so there is correlation.
 R squared metric is 0.71 which shows 71% accuracy for the model.

 ![](challenge1code.PNG)